dnigh45/parkerdjphase3project/README.md

 To further this aim, we here at VaccAmerica, an NGO specializating in predicting vaccine usage, have created a model to predict if an individual will vaccinate.
 Using the features from this final model, we provide recommendations on how to increase seasonal flu vaccine adoption rates.

-Precision and the ROC-AUC score were used as the primary metrics for modelling.
+Precision and the ROC-AUC score were used as the primary metrics for modeling.
 Precision was opted for to minimize the count of false positives in our predictions.
-False positives, or people predicted to get the vaccine that don't, negative impact herd immunity as unvaccinated individuals are in the population.
+False positives, or people predicted to get the vaccine that don't, negatively impact herd immunity as unvaccinated individuals are in the population.
 There is no penalty for predicting someone would not get the vaccine that did.
 ROC-AUC is the metric utilized in the competition the data was taken from.

 #### Limitations of Our Data